aruth2/spectrum-slicing/README.md

 # Spectrum-Slicing
-Easy to use and well-documented (hopefully soon ;) Spectrum Slicing.
+Easy to use Spectrum Slicing.
+*Disclaimer* This library and the accompanying documentation are still in development.
+If you find any bugs, have any suggestions, or find any documentation that is confusing, please post an issue.
+It will help make this library better for future users.

-The Shift-and-Invert Parallel Eigenproblem Solver (SIPS) also known as the Spectrum-Slicing algorithm is a numerical method for solving large eigenvalue problems.
+The Shift-and-Invert Parallel Eigenproblem Solver (SIPS) also known as the Spectrum-Slicing algorithm is a numerical method for solving large eigenvalue problems $A\lambda_i=\lambda_i \epsilon_i$ or generalized eigenvalue problems $A\lambda_i=B \lambda_i \epsilon_i$.
 The crux of the algorithm is to divide the eigenspectrum into slices which can be solved independently.
 Because each slice can be solved independently, interprocess communication is kept to a minimum, and efficient performance is maintained up to very large matrices with a very large number of processes in use.
 An implementation of the spectrum-slicing algorithm demonstrated good performance up to a N=500,000 matrix with n=200,000 processes.[[Ref](https://doi.org/10.1002/jcc.24254)] Like many high-performance algorithms, Spectrum-Slicing features numerous controls, optimization strategies, and difficulties that may arise based on the specifics of the problem.
 Although the algorithm has typically been applied to large-scale problems, it is the opinion of the author that the characteristics of the algorithm also make it an excellent choice for many small and medium-sized problems.
 Therefore, this library provides general use interfaces to facilitate easy addition of computer power to your existing code.
 The library is built on top of PETSc and SLEPc; at least version 3.9 of each is required and tests were performed on PETSc 3.9.3 and SLEPc 3.9.2

 # Goals of this library:
 1. Provide easy-to-use interfaces which work well in most situations.